dgraph-io/cloud-docs/content/security.md

 With Anonymous Access turned off, all GraphQL operations are restricted unless the client provides a valid [API Key](/admin/authentication).
 With Anonymous Access turned on (Default configuration), you will have a button to "Edit Permissions"

 In Edit Permissions, you will find options to turn on/off Anonymous Access to Lambda functions, custom Queries, and custom Mutations.
-For every Type defined in your GraphQL schema, Edit Permissions will show checkboxes to enable Anonymous Access to Read and Write.
+For every Type defined in your GraphQL schema, Edit Permissions will show check boxes to enable Anonymous Access to Read and Write.
 Checking Read will allow the anonymous end clients to access the `get<Type>` and `query<Type>` query operations.
 Checking Write will allow anonymous end clients to access the `add<Type>`, `update<Type>`, and `delete<Type>` mutation operations.

 By default all operations are accessible to anonymous clients.
-However, this behaviour will change in the near future.
-When this behaviour is changed, it will apply only to newly created backends.
+However, this behavior will change in the near future.
+When this behavior is changed, it will apply only to newly created backends.
 Existing backends will remain unaffected by this future change.

 Anonymous Access works as an access control security one level above the [GraphQL `@auth` Directive](https://dgraph.io/docs/graphql/authorization/directive/).
 When you block anonymous access to your backend, the GraphQL requests from the client will not go through to the Dgraph database.
 When Anonymous Access is blocked, the GraphQL Auth Rules are not evaluated against the database.